-Rhubarb Tart, a beautiful, ombre tart that is slightly sweet, slightly tart but oh so decadent!
+Rhubarb Bars are a beautiful, ombre rhubarb dessert that is slightly sweet, slightly tart but oh so decadent!

 Hmmmm, is there anything better than a little afternoon treat with a warm coffee?
 I think not!